 In the case of PHA-owned units, the inspections must be performed by an independent entity designated by the PHA and approved by HUD.
 The independent entity must furnish a copy of each inspection report to the PHA and to the HUD field office where the project is located.
 The PHA must take all necessary actions in response to inspection reports from the independent entity, including exercise of contractual remedies for violation of the HAP contract by the PHA-owner.

-The PHA will conduct HQS inspections on units our agency owns or controls assistance.
-Washington Co. unty Department of Housing Sony ices - Housing Choice Voucher F Program Administrative Plan
+The PHA will conduct HQS inspections on units our agency owns or controls

 PART IV: REHABILITATED AND NEWLY CONSTRUCTED UNITS